 The Tier 3 basic own fund items for Vhi Insurance have decreased over the year.
-A repayment of €38,900k was made on the Tier 3 subordinated debt over 2016.
-The Tier 1 own funds increased due to positive underwriting performance in 2016 and a capital contribution from Vhi Group DAC of €26,000k was made to Vhi Insurance.
+A repayment of €51,100k was made on the Tier 3 subordinated debt during 2017.
+The Tier 1 own funds increased due to positive underwriting performance in 2017.
 No distributions have been made to shareholders throughout the year and all profits have been retained as reconciliation reserve.

 The reconciliation reserve represents the net asset value under Solvency II for Vhi Insurance less equity and subordinated debt own fund items.
+The reconciliation reserve has increased from €735,118k in 2016 to €807,881k in 2017.

-There are no restrictions or adjustments applied to own fund items other than restricting Tier 3 to the 15% of SCR eligibility criteria according to Solvency II regulation.
+There are no restrictions or adjustments applied to own fund items.
+The Own Funds are projected to remain at a stable level over the short to medium term.